songamugenzi/authentication-testing-practice/README.md

 # Authentication and Testing Sprint Practice

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **Authentication and Testing**.
 During this sprint, you studied **authentication, JSON web tokens, unit testing, and backend testing**.
-In your practice challenge this week, you will demonstrate your mastery of these skills by creating **a dad jokes app**.
+In your practice challenge this week, you will demonstrate your mastery of these skills by creating **a weather app**.

 ## Introduction